hadashiA/VContainer/README.md

 ## Integrating with ECS

 VContainer supports integration between Unity's ECS (Entity Component System) and regular C# World.
+( This is an experimental feature.
+Any feedback is wellcome! :0 )

 :warning: Currently, this feature requires Unity 2019.3 or later versions.

-As you know, ECS manages data as tightly controlled, unmanaged chunks.
-On the other hand, the `System` that describes the data functions is designed as a regular C# class.

-VContainer focuses on providing DI pattern initialization/setup feature for this `System`.

 ### Setup

-ECS support for VContainer is enabled if the project has the `com.unity.entities` package installed.
+ECS features for VContainer is enabled if the project has the `com.unity.entities` package installed.

 - Currently, ECS is a preview version.
 You may need the settings: `[Windows] -> [Package Manager]` and `[Advanced] -> [Show preview packages]`.
-- Select package of `Entities` and Press `Install`.
+- Select package of `Entities` and Press `[Install]`.

 If the `com.unity.entities` package exists, the `VCONTAINER_ECS_INTEGRATION` symbol is defined and the following features are enabled.

 ### When using Unity's default World

-By default, ECS will automatically add and run classes that inherits the `ComponentSystemBase` defined on your project into the default World.
+By default, ECS will automatically instantiate classes that inherits the `ComponentSystemBase` defined in your project, add it to the default world, and running on it.

-In this mode you can use method injection to System.
+In this mode, you can use method injection to ECS `System`.
 ( The constructor is automatically used by Unity, so it cannot be used.)

 ```csharp